yubaba123/-http-yubaba123.github.io/index.md

-## About

-I'm a PhD student in School of Mathematics and Statistics at [Huazhong University of Science and Technology](http://english.hust.edu.cn/), China.
+I'm Yuqing Xing, a PhD student in School of Mathematics and Statistics at [Huazhong University of Science and Technology](http://english.hust.edu.cn/), China.

 My adviser is [Quan Zheng](https://baike.baidu.com/item/%E9%83%91%E6%9D%83/2288675).